 Resolve Ear and Balance-Related Symptoms of TMJ

 Although ear-related symptoms of TMJ can be concerning, they are treatable.
-The first step is to confirm a TMJ diagnosis with Dr. Stein.
-He will ask you about the history and frequency of your symptoms and examine your jaw and jaw joint.
-Depending on your symptoms, he may ask you to see an ear nose and throat doctor to rule out any other contributing medical problems.
+The first step is to confirm a TMJ diagnosis with Drs.
+Stein.
+They will ask you about the history and frequency of your symptoms and examine your jaw and jaw joint.
+Depending on your symptoms, they may ask you to see an ear nose and throat doctor to rule out any other contributing medical problems.

-Once Dr. Stein confirms that TMJ disorder, or TMD, is to blame, our team can suggest strategies to help.
+Once Drs.
+Stein confirm that TMJ disorder, or TMD, is to blame, our team can suggest strategies to help.
 Usually, the first line of defense is self-care techniques such as resting your jaw with soft foods or heat or cold therapy, and taking over-the-counter medication to reduce pain and inflammation.

 Consult With Our TMJ Specialist

 Many doctors are not completely aware of the connection between ear-related symptoms and TMJ — but Headache & TMJ Center of New Jersey is.
-Our trained TMJ specialist, Dr. Ivan Stein, can establish a diagnosis and customize a treatment plan to your needs.
+Our trained TMJ specialists, Dr. Ivan & Allan Stein, can establish a diagnosis and customize a treatment plan to your needs.
 Call or email us today to request an appointment with our TMJ doctor.